How To Open Safety First Cabinet Lock

 There are various types of cabinet locks available on the market, including magnetic locks, adhesive strap locks, spring-loaded locks, and combination locks, among others.
 These locks employ different mechanisms to secure cabinets and may require specific keys, codes, or actions to open them.

-What Is Safety First Cabinet Lock?
+Safety First Cabinet Lock

 The “Safety First cabinet lock.”
 It seems there is no specific lock model or brand associated with that exact name.